 4.b.
 File Content: Select the ‘File Content‘ property from the SharePoint ‘Get file content‘ action

-The ‘Split Configuration‘ value is requesting a single document which starts at page 1 and finishes at page 1, to extract page 3 the value would be ‘[3-3]’, or two extract pages 3 to 8 and 15 to 22 would be ‘[3-8], [15-22]’, etc. For further details please visit the actions docoumentation: ‘Split PDF‘
+The ‘Split Configuration‘ value requests a single document which starts on page 1 and finishes on page 1.
+To extract page 3, the value would be ‘[3-3]’, or two extract pages 3 to 8 and 15 to 22 would be ‘[3-8], [15-22]’, etc. Please visit the actions documentation for further details: ‘Split PDF.’

 5. Add a ‘Create file‘ SharePoint action